Paulo Nazareth: Education

 Paulo Nazareth earned his BFA in 2005, and his MFA in 2006, both from the Universidade Federal de Minas Gerais in Brazil.
 In 2010, he returned to the university to study Linguistics.
-He also studied under Mestre Orlando, who is originally from Bahia, Belo Horizonte.

 Artworks

 Paulo Nazareth's ethnic heritage and cultural background are major aspects in his works.
 Through his art, he intends to bring awareness to global issues such as globalization, immigration, ethnicization, and the effects of capitalism in his home country of Brazil, and Latin America as a whole.
 He primarily works in performance art, painting, and installation.

 One of the artist's most notable performance pieces is perhaps his 2011 work titled Banana Market, also known as Art Market, in which he initially attempted to carry a sack of bananas with him on foot from Latin America to an exhibition Art Basel in Miami, but the work was thwarted when there would be complications with bringing fruit across international borders.
 Paulo then decided to display one ton of bananas (along with photos, drawings, and placards) in a Volkswagen bus at the exhibition in lieu of the performance.

+Nazareth's works often address decoloniality and the reemergence of subjugated forms of knowledge and memory.
+One recent example of such work is the "Tree of Forgetting," in which Nazareth walks backward and counter-clockwise around a tree in Benin in a reversal of the ritual in which captives of the Atlantic slave trade were forced to circle endlessly around particular trees in the hopes that they would forget their origins, culture, and history.